remicknsisi/sinatra-react-final-project/README.md

 Recipes and images of recipes pulled from: https://ourtableforseven.com/

-My lovely kitchen-esque background photo is from: https://pixabay.com/illustrations/plaid-picnic-plaid-pattern-5101876/
+My lovely checkered kitchen-esque background photo is from: https://pixabay.com/illustrations/plaid-picnic-plaid-pattern-5101876/

 Welcoming illustration on the home tab comes from: